What are the penalties for drinking and driving?

 Automobile accidents are the top killer of teens in the U.S., with 42 percent of the accidents due to alcohol.
 There are different tickets involved in an alcohol-related incident: one for driving while intoxicated (DWI) and another for driving under the influence (DUI).

 If you′re stopped by the police, you may be asked to take a test to check the alcohol level in your blood.
 Remember that when you apply for a driver′s license, you automatically agree to being tested upon request for your blood-alcohol level.
-If you refuse to take the test, your license may be suspended.
+If you refuse to take the test, your license may be suspended or revoked.

 The test given may be a field sobriety test involving physical exercises at the scene to determine your physical state—touching your nose, picking up a coin while standing on one foot, etc. The officer may also check your eyes for dilation or rapid movements.
 Or you may be asked to take a breath or blood test.
 Either of these gives a reading indicating your level of sobriety.